Night embroidery

 the comet’s tail

-till our orbits spin
+till our orbits

-like bracelets
+spin like bracelets

 or we can skip

-through the stars
+through all the stars

-in a game of
+in a game

-of ancient hop-scotch
+of ancient hopscotch

 where constellations